AceDataCloud/MidjourneyAPI/docs/midjourney_tasks_api_integration_guide.md

 }
 ```

-The returned result has multiple fields, among which `items` contains the specific details of the batch image tasks.
+The returned result contains multiple fields, among which `items` includes the specific details of the batch image tasks.
 The specific information of each image task is the same as the fields mentioned above, and the field information is as follows.

 - `items`, all specific details of the batch image tasks.
-It is an array, and each element of the array has the same format as the return result of querying a single task mentioned above.
+It is an array, and each element of the array has the same format as the return result of querying a single task above.
 - `count`, the number of batch image tasks queried here.

 #### CURL